spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 Available resources constrain the technology advancements and the number of units one can produce.
 As producing buildings and units also take time, the balancing act between investing in the economy, in tecnological advancement, or in units production is the crux of the strategy during the whole game.

-TorchCraft advocate to have not only the pixels as input and keyboard/mouse for commands, but also a structured representation of the game state.
+We advocate to have not only the pixels as input and keyboard/mouse for commands, but also a structured representation of the game state.

 This makes it easier to try a broad variety of models, and may be useful in shaping loss functions for pixel-based models.